The Media and Me: Gender, Sexuality and Identity

 There are currently no upcoming dates available for this course.
 Be the first to know when new dates are announced by joining the mailing list.

-The definition of gender and sexuality are incredibly fluid and ever changing with the media playing a key role in shaping, representing and performing these definitions.
+Definitions of gender and sexuality are incredibly fluid and ever changing with the media playing a key role in shaping, representing and performing these definitions.